Mathematical Methods of Theoretical Physics: Form invariance of tensors

-Note that the notation identifying tensors of type (or rank) two with matrices, creates an ``artifact'' insofar as the transformation of the ``second index'' must then be represented by the exchanged multiplication order, together with the transposed transformation matrix; that is,
+Note that the notation identifying tensors of type (or rank) two with matrices, creates an ``artefact'' insofar as the transformation of the ``second index'' must then be represented by the exchanged multiplication order, together with the transposed transformation matrix; that is,

-Thus for a transformation of the transposed touple $\left( { x}_2 ,- { x}_1 \right)$ we must consider the {\em transposed} transformation matrix arranged {\em after} the factor; that is,
+Thus for a transformation of the transposed tuple $ $ we must consider the {\em transposed} transformation matrix arranged {\em after} the factor; that is,

-In contrast, a similar calculation shows that the factors $\left( { x}_2 , { x}_1 \right)^T$ of $T$ do not transform invariantly.
-However, noninvariance with respect to certain transformations does not imply that $T$ is not a valid, ``respectable'' tensor field; it is just not form invariant under rotations. \eexample }
+In contrast, a similar calculation shows that the factors $ ^\intercal $ of $T$ do not transform invariantly.
+However, noninvariance with respect to certain transformations does not imply that $T$ is not a valid, ``respectable'' tensor field; it is just not form-invariant under rotations. \eexample }

-Nevertheless, note that, while the tensor product of form invariant tensors is again a form invariant tensor, not every form invariant tensor might be decomposed into products of form invariant tensors.
+Nevertheless, note again that, while the tensor product of form-invariant tensors is again a form-invariant tensor, not every form invariant tensor might be decomposed into products of form-invariant tensors.

 {